Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychTweak.md

 executing this function.

 Currently the function mostly implements tweaks for MS-Windows to allow
-to cope with the brokeness of the system, especially in the domain of
+to cope with the brokenness of the system, especially in the domain of
 timing and timestamping.